MicrosoftDocs/entra-docs/docs/architecture/external-identity-deployment-architectures.md

 For example, a large consulting company might deploy the following architectures:

 - **Workforce and collaboration-oriented architecture** for workforce and external collaborators such as marketing agencies, and consultants.
-- **Workforce-oriented architecture** for projects such as joint ventures that require need-to-know access and isolation where each joint venture needs to have a separate boundary.
+- **Isolated access for business partners** for projects such as joint ventures that require need-to-know access and isolation where each joint venture needs to have a separate boundary.

 In another example, a large retailer might deploy the following architectures: